SteveCara/PredictingFootballPoints/README.md

  ## Productionisation

  In this stage, I made a Flask API web server following along with the TDS Tutorial and Ken Jee Data Science Project Video in the reference section above.
-The API takes a list of input values and returns the estimated position of the football team in the league at the end of the season.
+The API takes a list of input values and returns the predicted final points total of the football team.

- Projected values can be input into the model throughout the season to predict the final points total of the football team in the league.